garrandall/popular-music-data/tracks/don-t-talk-jon-b.md

 Oh, baby

-Ooh, come on, baby, now, ooh (Yeah, I take it)
+Oh, come on, baby, now, oh (Yeah, I take it)
-Ah, ah, ooh
+Ah, ah, oh
-Come on, baby, now, ooh (Uh, uh, uh)
+Come on, baby, now, oh (Uh, uh, uh)
-Ooh (Come on, come on), come on, baby, now, ooh (Shakin' your stuff, when you do, it's like) Ooh
+Oh (Come on, come on), come on, baby, now, oh
+(Shakin' your stuff, when you do, it's like) Oh
 (Ha ha ha) Come on, baby, now
 (Yeah, yeah, yeah)